FuelLabs/sway-rfcs/rfcs/0013-changes-lifecyle.md

 Ideally, each chapter will have a link to the GitHub issue, discussions, references and whatever else is necessary to allow stakeholders to give feedback on the new feature.

+`forc-doc` will also understand about experimental types and functions/methods.
+They will have special decoration in the documentation, so users know if and which features need to be enabled.

 # Reference-level explanation